NTBBloodbath/tundra/README.md

 # Tundra

 A wise man once said "never say never", but the fool didn't understand and went on his way.
-Later, the fool discovered his enormous masochism and tripped on the stone he always said he would never trip on.
+Later, the fool discovered his enormous masochism by tripping over the stone he always said he would never trip over.
 And that's how I ended up becoming a NixOS user.

 > [!NOTE]
 > The name of my dotfiles comes from the [Minecraft Tundra biome](https://minecraft.wiki/w/Tundra).